-Book Extract: Beyond Fear - Reflections of a freedom fighter
+Book Extract: Beyond Fear - Reflections of a Freedom Fighter

 KWAZULU-NATAL

-Gcina Mhlope, activist, actor, storyteller, poet, playwright, director and author, in discussion with Shannon Ebrahim and Sunny Singh, Treasurer of the Military Committee in Maputo, Robben Island prisoner, member of uMkhonto weSizwe and ANC Representative in Holland
+Gcina Mhlophe, activist, actor, storyteller, poet, playwright, director and author, in discussion with Shannon Ebrahim and Sunny Singh, treasurer of the Military Committee in Maputo, Robben Island prisoner, member of uMkhonto weSizwe and ANC representative in Holland

 Time: 14:00